-It shall be unlawful for the owner or operator of any automobile, truck, trailer or other vehicle to allow same to remain parked on any dock, wharf, restricted area or roadway of the Port for a period longer than is necessary for loading or unloading.
-Any vehicle in violation of this Rule may be towed away and stored at the owner's expense at cost plus 20%.
-CPA shall assume no responsibility for charges or damages for removal and/or storage.
+No owner or operator of any automobile, truck, trailer or other vehicle may allow the vehicle to remain parked on any CPA secure or restricted facility for a period longer than is necessary for loading or unloading.
+Overnight parking is only authorized in approved commercial staging areas.
+Any vehicle in violation of this Rule may be towed at the owner's expense at cost plus 20%.
+CPA shall assume no responsibility for costs or damages associated with the removal and/or storage of unauthorized, improperly or illegally parked vehicles.
 Parking will be administered by code enforcement officers in accordance with CPA rules and regulations.